Great for Beginner Instructors

 You may need a course platform with the best online marketing tools, while other course creators may opt for the course platform that lets them build both a course website and a front-end website for their business.

-Then there are the online course platforms that just focus on course creation and course delivery and let you connect to your favorite marketing tools.
+Then there is the online course creation software that just focuses on course creation and course delivery and let you connect to your favorite marketing software.

 In this guide, I’ll share the best online course platforms of 2021, if an online course marketplace is worth it, plus the pros and cons of each teaching platform.

 The online course platforms below work very well for course creators.
 They give you the tools to create your course and sell them on your website.

 Best of all, they’re hosted course solutions, which means you don’t have to worry about technical aspects of a course website like web hosting, video hosting, security, maintenance, and updates.

 Here are our top picks for the best online course platforms of 2021.

 Thinkific is a popular online course platform in the market.
 In our experience, this is because Thinkific is one of the best platforms for beginners as it offers a FREE plan when other platforms don’t.